SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 character or take away his Advantage on a regular basis -- but it should make it a little less of a sure thing.

-**Advantage Flaw (R2)**
+### Advantage Flaw (R2) ###

 This Disadvantage works in exactly the same manner as Advantage Flaw (R1), above, but with more serious results.
 If the Flaw came into play occasionally (like every time the character visited a desert), it now comes into play much more frequently (like when he is in any dry environment).
-If the Flaw made things a little more diﬃcult, then the Flaw makes things a lot more diﬃcult (the diﬃculty modiﬁer doubles from the Rank 1 version).
+If the Flaw made things a little more difficult, then the Flaw makes things a lot more difficult (the difficulty modiﬁer doubles from the Rank 1 version).

 Restrictions/Notes: Having circumstances that effectively take away